 With paid apps, you have a lesser competition compared to free apps.
 It is due to the higher standards offered by paid apps and coupled with customers being far more engaged and loyal to their investment.

-A paid app ensures that you get a return of investment.
+A paid app ensures that you get a return on investment.
 It means you generate income the more customers download your app.
-This is a direct indication that you are being able to monetize your apps through the online stores.
+This is a direct indication that you are being able to monetize your apps through online stores.

 Con 1.
 Limited Monetization Options

-This also brings to light the tendency of customers being somewhat lesser, due to certain people who would end up steering away from the app as they prefer not to spend at all.
+This also brings to light the tendency of customers to be somewhat lesser due to certain people who would end up steering away from the app as they prefer not to spend at all.

 Con 2.
 Expectations Are Higher

 Along with the reputation of paid apps being of better quality in build and features compared to free apps, the expectation is also high.
 Customers would want to see the app operate smoothly and meet or exceed the standards they have placed.

 Well-reputed companies produce paid apps due to the quality they bring forth with their work.
 Purchased games expect to be complete.
 Ensuring that there wouldn’t be a need for in-app purchases or any pay-to-win strategies.